intel/neural-compressor/neural_compressor/pruner/README.md

-Neural Compressor `Pruning` API is defined under `neural_compressor.pruner`, which takes a user-defined config object as input.
+Neural Compressor `Pruning` API is defined under `neural_compressor.pruner`, which takes a user-defined configure object as input.
 Users can pass the customized training/evaluation functions to `Pruning` in various scenarios.

 The following section exemplifies how to use hooks in user pass-in training function to perform model pruning.
-Through the pruning API, multiple pruner objects are supported in one single Pruning object to enable layer-specific configurations and a default setting is used as a complement.
+Through the pruning API, multiple pruner objects are supported in one single Pruning object to enable layer-specific configurations and a default set is used as a complement.

 - Step 1: Define a dict-like configuration in your training codes.
 We provide you a template of configuration below.